New Rose Pastoral Chasuble and Stole

 It has been a pleasantly busy fall in the Ecclesiastical Sewing workroom.
 We have transitioned from sewing a steady stream of red to sewing the colors of the church year.

-The Liturgical colors of the church year are Violet (or blue) for Advent, White (and gold) for Festivals like Christmas and Easter, Violet for Lent, Red for Pentecost, Green for Ordinary times, and black for Good Friday and in some churches, Ash Wednesday.
+The Liturgical colors of the church year are Violet (or blue) for Advent, White (and gold) for Festivals like Christmas and Easter, Violet for Lent, Red for Pentecost, Green for Ordinary times, and black for Good Friday, and some churches, Ash Wednesday.

 Wait – rose in a church vestment workroom?
 Some may be asking, “Is this a mistake?
 Rose is not a color used by the church!
-My pastors NEVER worn rose in all the years I have been going to church!”
+My pastor has NEVER worn a rose in all the years I have been going to church!”

 Ah, yes, the doubters have arisen with the talk of things being a bit “rosy.”
-Well, let’ take a moment to explain about this “rose” stuff for use in the church.
+Well, let’s take a moment to explain this “rose” stuff for use in the church.

 During the season of Advent, many churches follow the tradition of lighting an Advent wreath.
 One candle is lit each Sunday for 4 Sundays.
 On the third Sunday, the Advent candle is often Rose colored – marking the celebration of Gaudete Sunday.

 Special events in the life of the church are marked or celebrated in different ways.
 One way is by having a special clergy stole which can be an aid to the pastor or priest in helping to mark special events in the church year.
 One of those very special events is coming up in two short weeks.
 It is affectionately known as the “rose vestment” Sunday.

 The Ecclesiastical Sewing workroom has been busy this year creating a beautiful rose collection for use on the special “rose Sundays” in the church year.
 The set is part of our St. Ignatius line of vestments.
 The set features a chasuble richly trimmed with a deep cranberry/red color.
 The rose and deep red tones fall under the penitential color family of violets.